We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-However, a few nutrients are either difficult or impossible to get in adequate amounts from plant foods.
-Therefore, it’s very important to be aware and supplement your diet with them to maintain health or physical performance.
+However, a few nutrients are either difficult or impossible to get in adequate amounts from plant foods alone.
+That’s why it’s very important to be aware them and supplement your diet to maintain health or physical performance.

 Here are 7 nutrients commonly lacking in vegetarian and vegan diets.

 Also known as cobalamin, it’s a water-soluble nutrient involved in developing red blood cells and maintaining nerves and normal brain function.

 Studies have shown that without supplements or enriched foods, vegetarians are at a high risk of vitamin B12 deficiency (